 What is an entrepreneur in residence?

-This is the traditional job of an EIR at a VC fund.
+At a VC fund, entrepreneurs in residence traditionally create new companies.
 Rather than looking for a promising young company and then evaluating the leadership team of that startup, venture firms identify an individual with proven abilities and ask them to create their next business.

 The entrepreneur and their venture remain independent, but they get the opportunity to develop their vision with support and investment from experienced VCs.